keepkey/keepkey.js/README.md

 ### Usage

 The recommended way to use the library is with the KeepKeyManager interface, which will handle initializing, getting, and removing KeepKeys.
-WebUSB is Chrome only, and U2F is fully supported in Chrome, and behind a feature flag in Firefox.
+WebUSB is Chrome only.

 ```javascript
 import { KeepKeyManager, WebUSBDevice } from 'keepkey'